THE TIBET SERIES, DAY 9, 10, 11 & 12

 LOCAL TEAHOUSE

-My final experience here in Tibet to help work in a local tea house, cooking and serving food and generally making clients feel uncomfortable!
-Generally, we were cooking noodles (shock!) for the clients, but we had a few strange options for ourselves, including rotten eggs.
+My final experience in Tibet involved helping out at a local teahouse by cooking and serving food and generally making customers feel uncomfortable!
+Naturally, we were cooking noodles—shocker!
+However, we also had some unusual dishes, including rotten eggs.
 Yes, Tibetans eat rotten eggs!

 TODAY’S YOUTUBE VIDEOS